aokolnychyi/data-structures-min/README.md

 - Fold a tree in the post-order manner(``Tree#foldPostOrder``)
 - Compute the size of a tree via fold (``Tree#sizeViaFold``)
 - If there is an implicit ordering, you can find the max element (``Tree#max``)

+Apart from the immutable version, there is also a mutable one defined in the ``com.aokolnychyi.ds.tree.mutable.scalaBinaryTree`` file.

 ## Prefix Tree (Trie)